Kubernetes Backup and Velero Management with a Free Service Plan

 doctl kubernetes clusters create --size s-4vcpu-8gb $CLUSTER_NAME --1-clicks cloudcasa

-After performing a 1-Click install of the CloudCasa agent, you will need to perform one more configuration step to connect your Kubernetes or Velero clusters.
+After performing a 1-Click install of the CloudCasa agent on your cluster, you will need to perform one more configuration step to complete the process.
 Log in to the CloudCasa portal at https://home.cloudcasa.io.
-Go to the “Protection” tab, click “Add New Cluster” and fill in the required information.
-If the cluster has already been added, simply click on the cluster name under the Protection tab and then click Edit cluster.
+Go to the Clusters/Overview page, click “Add New Cluster” and fill in the required information.
+If the cluster has already been added, simply click on the cluster name under the Clusters/Overview page.
 Either way, you will be presented with the cluster ID.

 cat <<EOF | kubectl -n cloudcasa-io apply -f -